 \section{Wave function matching}

-In this appendix, we provide technical details of the wave function matching at the interface between the triple-fold semimetal and vacuum.
-We use the model Hamiltonians given in Eqs.~(\ref{Hamiltonian-two-nodes}) and (\ref{Twonodevac}) in triple-fold semimetal and vacuum, respectively.
+In this appendix, we provide technical details of the wave function matching at the interface between the triple-fold semimetal and the vacuum.
+We use the model Hamiltonians given in Eqs.~(\ref{Hamiltonian-two-nodes}) and (\ref{Twonodevac}) in the triple-fold semimetal and the vacuum, respectively.